Frequently Asked

 - What if I want to leave?

 - 30 days notice, no penalties, no exit fees.
 We hand back domain control, transfer the GitHub repo, export the database, document any third-party services (Stripe, Resend, Cloudflare), and provide credentials.
 No lock-in tricks.
-We've designed the operation so a leaving customer is a sad event but never a hostage situation.
+We have designed the operation so a leaving customer is a sad event but never a hostage situation.

 - What happens if Nightshift Lane goes out of business?